Medium Difficult Bible Person Quiz with Answers

-Try a good guess before looking at the answer.
+Try a good guess before looking at the answer below the question.

 -